TopLotteryOnline

 How to play US Powerball from Canada, step by step

-How much does it cost to play from Canada?
+What it costs to play from Canada

 Do Canadian players pay tax on US Powerball winnings?

-How to claim a US Powerball prize from Canada
+Claiming a US Powerball prize from Canada

 US Powerball odds and prize structure